repositive/ui-library/README.md

 Base properties of each button component:

-- **Variant** - Specifies the style of the button.
+- `variant` - Specifies the style of the button.
 Options include:

   - `primary`
   - `secondary`